laurenatran/Interactive-Lab-Hub/Lab 5/README.md

 Now that you have experimented with one or more of these sense-making systems **characterize their behavior**.
 During the lecture, we mentioned questions to help characterize a material:
 * What can you use X for?

+I can use my dress code device to identify outfits that are casual, business casual, or business formal.

 * What is a good environment for X?

+A good environment for my dress code device is a well lit space with minimal background and a good quality webcam in the US.

 * What is a bad environment for X?

+A bad environment for my dress code device is a low lit space with a business background with a lesser quality webcam in places that do not conform to American styles of dress.
+A bad environment would also be when the webcame can not see the user's full body

 * When will X break?
 * When it breaks how will X break?
 * What are other properties/behaviors of X?